-2.1 Mid-IR Soil Spectroscopy Measurements and Pre-Processing
+3.1 Mid-IR Soil Spectroscopy Measurements and Pre-Processing

-All samples were dried, sieved (< 2 mm) and finely ground to optimize using a ball-mill to maximize the signal to noise ratio (Guillou et al., 2015).
-The samples were measured with a VERTEX 70® FT-IR Spectrometer with a High Throughput Screening Extension (HTS-XT) from Bruker Optics (Massachusetts, USA).
-We used a spectral range of 7500-6007500 to 600 cm-1 and a spectral resolution of 2 cm-1 so that each spectrum comprised of reflectance values at 6901 wavelengths.
+130 All samples were dried, sieved (< 2 mm) and finely ground to optimize the signal to noise ratio (Guillou et al., 2015).
+The samples were measured with a VERTEX 70[®] FT-IR Spectrometer with a High Throughput Screening Extension (HTS-XT) from Bruker Optics (Massachusetts, USA).
+We used a spectral range of 7500-600 cm-1 and a spectral resolution of 2 cm-1 so that each spectrum comprised of reflectance values at 6901 wavelengths.
 On each 24-well plate, a fixed gold panel as the reflectance background, three NABO standards and two subsamples of 10 different samples were measured using the HTS-XT extension.

-This means that ten samples with two different measurements were analyzed per plate, improving maximizing the signal-to-noise ratio by averaging the two measurements.
-Reflectance spectra were transformed to apparent absorbance and recorded as such.
-OPUS® software was used for correcting atmospheric water and CO2.
+135 This means that ten samples with two different measurements were analyzed per plate, improving the signal-to-noise ratio by averaging the two measurements.
+Reflectance spectra were transformed to apparent absorbance and recorded as such. $OPUS^{\textcircled{m}}$ software was used for correcting atmospheric water and CO_2 .

 We tested several pre-processing steps in order to increase the information content for modelling and reduce collinearity between consecutive wavelengths.
 What follows are only the combination of parameters we ended up using.
-We used We tested using a Savitzky-Golay (SG) filter with a first derivative and second-order polynomial (Savitzky and Golay, 1964) in combination with a window size or resolution first and second derivative as well as a first, second and third order polynomial (Savitzky and Golay, 1964).
-The window size (resolution) of 35 points, which is the equivalent of 70 cm-1.
-From these, we selected every 8th variables (70 cm-1) was kept constant.
-Instead, we tested different resolutions by selecting either all variables, every 4th or every 8th variable to reduce collinearity and redundancy among predictors.
-This resulted in 209 variables between 634 and 3962, which formed the predictors for subsequent modeling.
-The combination of pre-processing steps used for all final modelling approaches was chosen that resulted in the lowest RMSE across the cross-validated calibration (see section 2.3 below).
+We used a

+140 Savitzky-Golay (SG) filter with a first derivative and second-order polynomial (Savitzky and Golay, 1964) in combination with a window size or resolution of 35 points, which is the equivalent of 70 cm^{-1} .
+From these, we selected every 8^{th} variable to reduce collinearity and redundancy among predictors.
+This resulted in 209 variables between 634 cm-1 and 3962 cm-1, which formed the predictors for subsequent modeling.
+We used the "simplerspec" package for the R statistical language for reading spectra and metadata from Bruker OPUS[®] binary files into an R list, gathering spectra into a list column data structure,

+Figure 1.
+Spatial grid of BDM locations (green dots), NABO long-term monitoring locations (gray squares) and the purposive sampling design of peatlands in the "Seeland" and "St. Galler Rheintal" regions, which constitute the HAFL locations (orange dots) (NABO, 2018; Gubler et al., 2015; FOEN, 2018; Meuli et al., 2017; Baumann et al., submitted).

-We used the "simplerspec" simplerspec package for the R statistical language for reading spectra and metadata from Bruker OPUS® binary files into an R list, gathering spectra into a list column data structure, resampling spectra to new wavenumber intervals, averaging spectra of replicate scans and pre-processing the raw spectra with the parameters described above (Baumann, 2020).
+145 resampling spectra to new wavenumber intervals, averaging spectra of replicate scans and pre-processing the raw spectra with the parameters described above (Baumann, 2020; R Core Team, 2019).

-2.2 Reference Chemical Analysis
+3.2 Reference Chemical Analysis

-In order to guarantee that reference data for all mid-IR spectroscopy models was measured using the same standard soil chemical analysis methods, we prepared and measured SC in the local HAFL dataset using the same procedures as for the Swiss SSL (Baumann et al., 2021).
-Briefly, all the dried, sieved (< 2mm) and finely ground samples were measured for total carbon content by dry combustion using the CHN628 Series Elemental Determinator® from the Laboratory Equipment Corporation (LECO Corp., St, Joseph, MI, USA).
+In order to guarantee that reference data for all mid-IR spectroscopy models was measured using the same standard soil chemical analysis methods, we prepared and measured SC in the local HAFL dataset using the same procedures as for the Swiss SSL (Baumann et al., submitted).
+Briefly, all the dried, sieved (< 2mm) and finely ground samples were measured for total carbon content by dry combustion using the CHN628 Series Elemental Determinator[®] from the Laboratory Equipment Corporation (LECO Corp., St, Joseph, MI, USA).
 We used a soil standard sample with a mean total carbon content of 2.372 %.
-In order to compare measurement accuracy and accordance between the two different CHN628 Series Elemental Determinators used Determinator machines used for the Swiss SSL and HAFL samples, representative samples were selected using a two-step process.
-The data was separated into two clusters using the K-Means clustering algorithm (Hartigan and Wong, 1979), followed by using the Kennard-Stone (KS) algorithm for each cluster separately (Kennard and Stone, 1969).
+In order to compare measurement accuracy and accordance between the two different CHN628 Series Elemental Determinators used, representative samples were selected using a two-step process.
+The data was separated into two clusters using the K-

+155 Means clustering algorithm (Hartigan and Wong, 1979), followed by using the Kennard-Stone (KS) algorithm for each cluster separately (Kennard and Stone, 1969).
 The KS algorithm is a deterministic approach that uses Euclidean or Mahalanobis distance to select a set of samples uniformly distributed in principal component (PC) space (Kennard and Stone, 1969).
-Within the Swiss SSL, NABO and BDM samples used the same machine (Baumann et al., 2021).

-2.3 Spectroscopic Modelling
+3.3 Spectroscopic Modelling